 Senior drivers also tend to drive less, which positively impacts premiums.
 After all, the less you're on the road, the less likely you are to be involved in an accident.

 Many car insurance companies also join restaurants, movie theaters, and amusement parks in offering senior discounts.
-Plus, in response to seniors' higher crash rates, many defensive and safe driving courses crafted specially for seniors have arisen, creating yet another discount opportunity.
+Plus, in response to seniors' higher crash rates, many defensive and safe driving courses are now being offered specially for seniors, creating yet another discount opportunity.

 seniors don’t always pay more for car insurance

 While seniors aged 75 and up do rank among the more potentially dangerous drivers on the road, there are numerous ways for senior drivers to save.
-By taking advantage of their driving experience, shopping for the right car, getting senior driving education, and limiting their time behind the wheel, even the most venerable driver can find ways to save on car insurance.
+By taking advantage of their driving experience, shopping for the right car, getting senior driving education, and limiting their time behind the wheel, older drivers can find ways to save on car insurance.

 Driving and auto insurance tips for seniors